 Wrinkles deepened as the priestess gazed at him, as if judgement weighted them down.
 Her body was stooped, bones curved with the passage of time, but her eyes were ageless, piercing, seemingly looking beyond the visible.
 Faster than she seemed capable, her knobby hand grabbed his sleeve.
 Jake thought he might piss his pants.
 “You are late, boy.”
 Releasing him, Kalesh slapped his wrist.

 Chuckles echoed throughout the cavern.
 Mooney let out a blast of a laugh.
-Both of the vampires sounded out their amusement obviously enjoying the way their beloved high priestess laid him low with a few words and treated him as if a boy.
+Both of the vampires sounded out their amusement obviously enjoying the way their beloved high priestess laid him low with a few words and censured him like a disobedient child.
 Even Sims let out an irritating, “Har-har-har,” at the admonishment.

 Steadying his response, Jake felt a rush of relief having thought the old hag was onto him.
 She did not want an apology, he knew.
 Results were the only method of obtaining her good graces.
 “Priestess, this is the prisoner of the prophecy, the next of the Varstrae.”